mixshi/Cara/README.md

 ## Example

-_Not yet stable, or even configurable for that matter._
+_Not yet stable, or even possible for that matter._

 ``` C++
 #include <cara>